kubernetes-sigs/kueue/keps/752-localqueue-weight/README.md

 We will modify `entryOrdering` to support local queue sort plugins and modify `Manager.Heads` to support local queue filter plugins.

+Besides, we will modify `preemptor` to preempt workloads if local queue's usage exceed its weight.

 ### Test Plan

 <!--